Centers of Excellence

 Some babies are born with a condition called pectus excavatum or sunken chest.
 This condition is caused by ribs and the sternum not growing properly, resulting in a deformity in the chest.
 The chest has a concave or sunken appearance.
 Children with pectus excavatum can often have chest pain and discomfort, breathing difficulties, especially during exercise and sunken chest can cause chest pain, shortness of breath and fatigue.
 This is caused by the suppression of the chest wall and pressure put on the heart and lungs.

 Thanks to the advent of minimally invasive surgery and advanced techniques, WakeMed offers a procedure called the Nuss Procedure that can correct this condition and allow for normal chest development in children.
-This surgery is recommended for children over age 6 since children are generally mature enough at this age to follow post-operative instructions.
+This surgery is recommended for children who are symptomatic from their pectus and are starting puberty and their major growth spurt.
 In some cases, the deformity may necessitate surgery at an earlier age.

 The Nuss Procedure, named after the pediatric surgeon who perfected the surgery in the late 1980s, provides effective correction for children who are born with sunken chest.
 Instead of a complicated open surgery, the Nuss Procedure offers a faster recovery, shorter hospitalization and less pain.